preminstrel/ECG-Classification/README.md

 The project is based on SEU SRTP.

-- Implementation of "Arrhythmia Detection Using Deep Convolutional Neural Network With Long Duration ECG Signals" using Pytorch [code open].
+- Implementation of Paper "[Arrhythmia Detection Using Deep Convolutional Neural Network With Long Duration ECG Signals](https://arxiv.org/abs/2202.12943)" using Pytorch [code open].
 - Design a new Quantization Compression Method applied to the networks (ALQ) [code not open].
 - Blog: [Arrhythmia Classifier Using Convolutional Neural Network with Adaptive Loss-aware Multi-bit Networks Quantization](https://preminstrel.github.io/post/2021/10/17/arrhythmia-classifier-using-cnn-with-alq/)

-env: Ubuntu, PyTorch
+env: PyTorch==1.9.0